Employment Opportunities & Internships

 Internship Opportunities—Summer 2025

-The American Horse Council (AHC) is a Washington-based advocacy organization that represents individual members and over 130 equine organizations before Congress and the federal regulatory agencies.
+The American Horse Council (AHC) is a Washington-based advocacy organization that represents the equine industry before Congress and the federal regulatory agencies.
 AHC member organizations include breed registries, national and state equine associations, state horse councils, recreational associations, and organizations representing racetracks, equestrians, horse shows, veterinarians, farriers, rodeos, and other equine-related stakeholders.

-The AHC is currently seeking student interns for the summer of 2025 (Mid-May to Mid-August).
+The AHC is currently seeking student interns for the Fall 2025 (September 1 to Mid-December).
 All internships can be completed remotely, but opportunities are also available for students wishing to experience government affairs activities in person in Washington, D.C.
 All projects are supervised by AHC staff and are limited to 12-week terms.
-Students may choose to receive course credit or a financial stipend (up to $125 per week dependent on agreed-upon project commitment).
+Students may choose to receive course credit or a financial stipend (up to $125 per week dependent on agreed upon project commitment).
 Project commitments typically range from 10-20 hours per week.
-The AHC is also able to accommodate thesis projects and other student-led research academic credit needs.
+The AHC is also able to accommodate thesis projects and other student lead research academic credit needs.

-Projects listed for student involvement are not necessarily comprehensive in terms of all available opportunities.
+Projects listed for student involvement are not necessarily comprehensive of all available opportunities.
 Students are encouraged to reach out to AHC if they have a related interest that is not specifically listed.
-This would include students interested in advocacy and political science, equine welfare, and other industry-related topics.
+This would include students interested in advocacy and political science, equine welfare, and other industry related topics.

 Digitize all AHC Economic Impact Studies